richardshuai/atomworks-caliby/cifutils/README.md

 make install
 ```

+You will then need to create a `.env` file (see: `.env.sample`) with a path to the CCD that you wish to use.

 **Option 2: Install into a fresh environment**
 You can use this simplified workflow below to install `cifutils` into a fresh conda environment that
 will be called `cifutils`.
 Alternatively, you can manually install from the [environment.yaml](./environment.yaml) file.